 - In store Wi-Fi

-- Taking part in a live chat and other online forum
+- Taking part in a live chat and other online forums

-The type of information that we collect will depend on the purpose that you contact us.
-These are most likely to include:
+The type of information that we collect will depend on the interaction or relationship we have with you.
+Types of information we collect may include:

 - Residential address and delivery address